The Common Characteristics of Millenial Professionals

 The Bottom Line About Millennials

 Generation Y possesses many characteristics that are unique in comparison to past generations.
 They tend to be excited about their jobs, and they will work hard and efficiently.
-They might approach their superiors as equals more so than previous generations, but law firms can take steps to draw a line between supervisor and friend.
-When that line is drawn, millennials will not only work tirelessly for you but will show you the respect due to a supervisor with many years experience.
+They might approach their superiors as equals more so than previous generations, but companies can take steps to draw a line between supervisor and friend.
+When that line is drawn, millennials will not only work tirelessly for you, but they will show you the respect due to a supervisor with many years experience.